Brain Injury Compensation Claims

 Since car accidents are a major cause of brain injury, it is important to understand your rights to compensation following such an injury.

-If you sustain an injury in a car accident, you are entitled to claim brain injury compensation under the Motor Accidents Compensation Act in NSW.
-This Act allows for an injured person to receive upfront payment of medical expenses and subsequently a claim can be made for pain and suffering, future medical treatment, past and future loss of income and care and assistance required because of the injury.
+If you sustain an injury in a car accident, you are entitled to claim brain injury compensation under the Motor Accidents Injuries Act in NSW.
+This Act allows for an injured person to receive upfront payment of medical expenses and loss of income.
+At a later time a claim can be made for pain and suffering and past and future loss of income.

 Since 1 October 2007, the Lifetime Care & Support Scheme was introduced in NSW to assist people who have sustained traumatic brain injury because of car accidents.
 The Lifetime Care & Support Scheme pays for all medical treatment, care and assistance needed following such an injury.